cuzethan/mangao/README.md

 # WELCOME TO MANGAO

-Hello everyone, welcome to this fun project of mine.
+Hello everyone, welcome to this cool project of mine. ^_^

-**Mangao** is a manga (japanese-comic) chapter bookmark web application, which includes a tracking feature (courtesy of the MANGADEX API) to get real time new-chapter updates.
+**Mangao** is a manga (japanese-comic) chapter bookmark web app, which includes a live tracking feature (courtesy of the MANGADEX API) to get real time new-chapter updates for your personal list.

 This applicaiton has a genuine personal use for me, because initially I kept my manga list in a simple document, and manually having to search each manga title to check for new chapters was starting to piss me off.

 This was what my manga list looked like:
 > Mercenary Enrollment - Chapter 277